 Windows All-In-One ISOs and .imgPTN files

-Windows AIO ISOs are usually highly compressed.
-The extracted files will often be much larger than the ISO file.
+Windows AIO ISOs are usually highly compressed and the extracted files will often be much larger than the ISO file.

 For instance a 12GB AIO iso may be extracted to 18GB of files.

 Another problem is that the ISO may contain files larger than 4GB.
 In this case, you cannot use the MPI_FAT32 shortcut because the maximum file size for FAT32 is 4GB.

 If you are having problems making a .imgPTN file, the usual reason is that you have not made a large enough .imgPTN file.